ThomUK/SPCreporter/README.md

 #### Working example - using data included within the package

-This example uses three excel files which are included with the package in the “example_data” folder.
+This example uses three *xlsx* files which are included with the package in the “example_data” folder.
 After you have run this example and created your first report, you should copy these example files to your machine, and use them as templates for creating your own report